iPlumb3r/KeQuarks/ReadMe.md

 * Which Paradigm allow which Feature : <a href="https://github.com/iPlumb3r/KeQuarks/blob/master/Features_x_Paradigms.md">here</a>

 Where Used
 -
 The __KeQuarks__ (Meta-)Model should be used for the __KeQuarks__ initiative (Just because KeQuarks should be "self-descriptive" : Dogfooding At Works ;-)

 And also some initiatives/projects in this <a href="http://hubject.net/iPlumb3r/GitHub/BigPicture.html">"Big Picture" Map</a>

-Resources
--
-A list of useful resources :
-* <a href="https://t.me/KeQuarks">"Public" KeQuarks Telegram Group</a>

-Icon
--

 Icon
 -